 A “republic” in general is a political order whose head of state is not a monarch.
 Historically speaking, religion often played a more minor role in republics compared to monarchs.
 Historically, the authority of a king or a queen was usually said to come from God.
-This is one tie-in with the setup in the book series.
+This is one tie-in with the setup in the book.

 For example, take the Spanish Civil War from 1936-39.
 The Spanish Republicans fought Franco’s Spanish Nationalists.
 The Republicans leaned away from religion, the Nationalists leaned towards it.

 These two terms playing quite the role in the story was actually a coincidence (they appeared organically as I was writing).
 P.S.
-Star Wars wasn’t the first to come up with a governing body called “the Republic”; instead, they took it from the real world, just like I and others have.
+Star Wars wasn’t the first to come up with a governing body called “the Republic”; instead, the creators took it from the real world, just like I and others have.